-To achieve the Level 3 Diploma in Skills for Business: Retail, learners must successfully demonstrate their achievement of all learning outcomes of the units as detailed in this Qualification Specification.
+To achieve the Level 3 Diploma in Skills for Business: Enterprise, learners must successfully demonstrate their achievement of all learning outcomes of the units as detailed in this qualification specification.

 This qualification is graded.
-For further information about grading and submitting these grades to NCFE, please see Section 4.
+For further information about grading and submitting these grades to NCFE, please see Section 4 (page 95).

 Learners who aren't successful can resubmit work within the registration period; however, a charge may apply.
-A partial certificate can be requested for learners who don't achieve their full qualification but have achieved at least one whole unit.
+A Unit Certificate can be requested for learners who don't achieve their full qualification but have achieved at least one whole unit.